Human sex ratio: Natural ratio at birth

 males/female.
 Some scholars suggest that countries considered to have significant practices of prenatal sex-selection are those with birth sex ratios of 1.08 and above (selection against females) and 1.02 and below (selection against males).
 This assumption has been questioned by some scholars.

 Infant mortality is significantly higher in boys than girls in most parts of the world.
 Often this is explained as due to biological and genetic sex differences, with boys more biologically vulnerable to premature death and disease.
-Recent studies have found that numerous preconception or prenatal environmental factors affect the probabilities of a baby being conceived male or female.
+Numerous preconception or prenatal environmental factors affect the probabilities of a baby being conceived male or female.
 It has been proposed that these environmental factors also explain sex differences in mortality.
-In most populations, adult males tend to have higher death rates than adult females of the same age (even after allowing for causes specific to females such as death in childbirth), due to both natural causes such as heart attacks and strokes, which account for by far the majority of deaths, and also violent causes, such as homicide and warfare.
-Thus females have a higher life expectancy.
-For example, in the United States, as of 2006, an adult non-elderly male was 3 to 6 times more likely to become a victim of a homicide and 2.5 to 3.5 times more likely to die in an accident than a female of the same age.

-In the United States, the sex ratios at birth over the period 1970–2002 were 1.05 for the white non-Hispanic population, 1.04 for Mexican Americans, 1.03 for African Americans and Indians, and 1.07 for mothers of Chinese or Filipino ethnicity.
+In the United States, the yearly sex ratios at birth ranged from 1.046 to 1.059 between 1940 and 2002, with an overall decreasing trend.

 Among Western European countries around 2001, the ratios ranged from 1.04 in Belgium to 1.07 in Switzerland, Italy, Ireland and Portugal.
-In the aggregated results of 56 demographic and health surveys in African countries, the ratio is 1.03, albeit with considerable country-to-country variation.
+In the aggregated results of 56 demographic and health surveys in African countries, the ratio is 1.03, but with considerable country-to-country variation.